Detroit Metropolitan Airport: Smith Terminal

-James M. Davey Terminal
+Davey Terminal

-The Davey Terminal was built in 1966 and was first known as "Terminal 2" or the "North Terminal".
+The James M. Davey Terminal was built in 1966 and was first known as "Terminal 2" or the "North Terminal".
 Designed by the firm of Smith, Hinchman and Grylls, it was said to be the largest post tensioned building in the world.
 Tapering cruciform columns around the perimeter and curved beams supported five large concrete roof panels.
 The lack of columns allowed maximum flexibility in the interior space.
 The spaces between the roof panels and exterior columns were filled with glass to allow abundant natural light into the building.
 It was renamed the "J. M. Davey Terminal" in 1975 in honor of former airport manager James M. Davey.
 It originally contained three concourses labeled C to E, as well as a Host Hotel which later was rebranded Marriott.
 In the early 1980s, a separate ticketing area was constructed to the north of the Davey Terminal, along with Concourses F and G to eventually accommodate Northwest Airlink's regional jet fleet.

 Over time, the terminal and added concourse began showing its age due to its layout and poor maintenance, hastened further by increased aircraft traffic, which it was not designed to handle efficiently.
 Despite this, more gates were added to Concourse C in a short-term expansion project in the early 1990s, making it 26 gates in length.
 This concourse was considered the worst by most travelers due to its long distance from the center of the terminal, and for its length.

 The Davey Terminal was originally the principal base of operations for Republic Airlines, which merged with Northwest Orient Airlines to become Northwest Airlines in 1986.
 Upon relocation of Northwest operations to the McNamara Terminal, the Davey Terminal was mothballed for three years before demolition of the ticketing area and Concourse G began October 17, 2005, to prepare for the North Terminal project.
 All concourses of the Davey Terminal and adjoining Marriott hotel, except gates 1 to 11 of Concourse C, were subsequently demolished in 2005–06 (the remaining gates were in use by Spirit Airlines until the new North Terminal (now Evans Terminal) opened on September 17, 2008).